 Once the calculation has been activated, the point totals can be categorized using a threshold system.
-This system quickly identifies which leads to focus on and assign to the sales team.
+This system quickly identifies which leads to focus on and assign to the sales reps.

-In the “Point System Example” above, the total score of 78 will fall into the category of a “warm” lead.
+In the “Point System Example” above, the total score of 78 will fall into the “warm” lead category.

-Lead scoring helps sales to segment and focus on leads based on their anticipated desire to buy.
+- Lead Prioritization – Lead scoring helps sales teams segment and focus on leads based on their expected desire to buy.
 Follow-up is more effective when engaging prospects with higher interest.

-Scoring tools strengthen the relationship between marketing and sales teams.
+- Coordination of Marketing and Sales Efforts – Scoring tools strengthen the relationship between marketing and sales teams.
 This results in a smoother hand-off of leads from marketing to the sales team.
-Which also helps to close the deal faster.
+Working together also helps to close the deal faster.

-Information obtained during the lead scoring process allows your teams to tailor their sales pitch to prospects.
-Which will, in turn, increase the conversion rate.
-Also, leads with higher scores have a higher close rate than a lower score.
+- Increase in Sales Revenue – Information from lead scoring helps teams customize their sales approach.
+This improves the conversion rate.
+Also, leads with higher scores have a higher close rate than those with lower scores.
 This all results in an increase in sales revenue.

 Check out the advanced lead scoring system in the C2CRM solution.
 It is completely integrated with the marketing automation module.
 So, opens & clicks on emails and lead generation from your website will all factor into determining the priority of your sales leads.